Using our specialist Extra EA-200 you will first be taken step by step through all the basic aerobatic manoeuvres.

 A satisfactory standard of performance on this test will be accepted as meeting the requirements for the issue of the certificate or rating.

-The Cambridge Aero Club aerobatic course comprises of 8 hours flying and at least 8 hours ground school (of which half can be self study)
+Our aerobatics syllabus comprises of 8 hours flying and at least 8 hours ground school (of which half can be self study).

 As part of this time the course will cover the following: